 - One-on-one medical advising with personalized study plan and residency timeline

 - Weekly critical thinking and advancement workshops

-- Over 220+ hours of concise additional video lectures
+- Over 220 hours of on-demand video lectures covering foundational basic sciences

 - 2,600 warm-up and post-test questions